MaxLeap/Docs/en/UserManual/Guide/Analytics.md

 4. Track page view
 5. Collect installation information

-LAS Analytics helps you learn about your users and their behavoir, thus make more effective marketing strategies with functions as summarized as below:
+Leap Cloud Analytics helps you learn about your users and their behavoir, thus make more effective marketing strategies with functions as summarized as below:

 1. **User Analytics: ** incluing tread, retention, terminal, and etc.
 2. **User Behavior Analytics: ** including user engagement, user actions, etc.